kevingorman1000/OpenCAD-OLD/README.md

 Thank you for understanding

 # Translators wanted!
-Please visist for more information https://github.com/kevingorman1000/OpenCAD/wiki
+Please visit https://github.com/kevingorman1000/OpenCAD/wiki for more information

 ## Installation Requirements
 * Operating System: Linux or Windows